 Eugene IV, born and raised in southwest Atlanta, is a multi-talented vocalist, musician, songwriter, and award-winning actor.
 It was in elementary school that he discovered his passion for music and hasn’t looked back.
 From these humble beginnings, he’s gone on to share stages with artists such as Grammy Winners Ann Nesby and India.Arie as well as jazz legend Earl Klugh and the France-based duo Les Nubians.
-While becoming known as the go-to saxophonist for innumerable studio sessions for recording artists such as Anthony David, Algebra Blessett, and Khari Cabral, he is often called upon to the wear the musical director hat for live shows with bands that cover a bit of everything.
+While he's made his rounds as a saxophonist for innumerable studio sessions with recording artists such as Anthony David, Algebra Blessett, and Khari Cabral, Eugene IV often dons the hat of musical director for live shows with bands that cover a bit of everything.

 As both a vocalist and saxophonist, he’s a longstanding member of the funk/soul band Gurufish, opening for the likes of George Clinton & Parliament Funkadelic, Boyz II Men, KC & the Sunshine Brand, Brand New Heavies, and Mother’s Finest.
 As sonically reflected throughout his debut solo project Starving Artist, Eugene IV has an equal affinity for soul, gospel, jazz, and hip-hop.
 “My musical inspirations run the gamut from Public Enemy and De La Soul to Earth, Wind & Fire, Walter Hawkins, and Wayne Shorter,” says Eugene IV.